Mr. Burns: My league! My beautiful league! All dead.

 - A bafflingly dark M&Ms ad had a man realizing that his girlfriend never opened the gift that he had gotten for her, and after rushing to the closet and tearing it open he watches the anthropomorphic M&M inside choke on its last breath.

-- There was an incompetent Mad Scientist Dr. Fishtein in Gorsky and Butch.
+- There was an incompetent Mad Scientist Dr. Fishtein in Górsky & Butch.
 All his death traps involved some kind of predatory fish, always dead because he kept forgetting about water...

-- Averted in the miniseries Thessaly Witch For Hire.
+- Defied in the miniseries Thessaly: Witch for Hire.
 The title witch is revealed to have captured or enslaved several monsters over the centuries.
 When her would-be suitor Fetch accidentally makes her a target for a seemingly invulnerable beast, she decides to let most of these monsters go because she doesn't expect to survive her encounter with the beast, and thinks it would be cruel to let her assorted captives die.

 - In one Daredevil story arc, the hero ends up in an old mansion converted into a gigantic house of DEATH.
 At one point, he gets thrown into a tube and ends up in a pool... which, due to lack of maintenance, featured a half empty base, and a suffocating shark.

-- The comic book adaptation of Indiana Jones and the Fate of Atlantis features this (somewhat surprisingly, given the franchise's general use of Durable Deathtrap)— Indy and Sophia fall into a pit of alligator skeletons, prompting Sophia to remark that it isn't really much of a deathtrap anymore.
+- The comic book adaptation of Indiana Jones and the Fate of Atlantis features this (somewhat surprisingly, given the franchise's general use of Durable Deathtrap)— Indy and Sophia fall into a pit of alligator skeletons, which are of course long dead due to the temple being abandoned for millenia, prompting Sophia to remark that it isn't really much of a deathtrap anymore.

 - In Wormy, the "Siege of the Iron Keep" wargaming set that Wormy had ordered took four months to be delivered.
 Unfortunately, the enclosed playing pieces had only been provided with six weeks of rations.